mattiash/angular-tablesort/README.md

 ###Filtering & Pagination Templates

-By default table filtering & pagination are supported, but not enabled so that you may use any UI and any 3rd party angular code to do these types of things.
+By default, table filtering & pagination are supported, but not enabled so that you may use any UI and any 3rd party angular code to do these types of things.

 To set up these features, you must provide some configuration HTML string templates.
 These will be the default templates for filtering & pagination for all tables use in the same app unless that feature is specifically disabled on a per-table basis.